riboflavin/test-framer-sync/integrate/how-to-record-in-person-meetings-with-fathom.md

 4. Position your recording device where it won't be obstructed
 5. Have a backup power source for longer meetings
 6. Explain to participants why you're recording

-## Conclusion

-These workarounds let you use Fathom's AI transcription and summarization for in-person meetings.
-By creating a virtual bridge through platforms like Zoom, you can capture face-to-face discussions while gaining all of Fathom's benefits.
-The key is finding the right setup that balances simplicity with quality recording capabilities for your specific meeting environment.